NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 DSW

 Shoe shopping was never easy.
 Showing what your product looks like in real-life scenarios is a significant challenge most eCommerce retailers face.
-DSW solved this problem by creatively using Instagram's Reel feature to show how their shoes would fit IRL.
+DSW solved this problem by creatively using Instagram’s Reel feature to show how their shoes would fit IRL.
 They launched a hashtag campaign #MyDSW prompting their customers to show how they wear their DSW fashions, apparently resulting in a 2x conversion lift.
+This is part of their successful social commerce strategy.

 How to Use Social Shopping to Scale Your Client's eCommerce Store